Slider0007/AI-on-the-edge-device/docs/Installation/DeviceProvisioning/Manual.md

 ⚠️ Make sure, SD card is formated properly (FAT or FAT32 file system).<br>

 Use firmware package `AI-on-the-edge-device__{Board Type}__*.zip` for installation process.<br>
-⚠️ Do not use github source files, use only release related zip package.
-Otherwise functionality cannot be fully guaranteed or is limited!<br>
+⚠️ **Please do not use the source files directly from the repository, not even for the preparation of the SD card!** Use only files related to official precompiled release packages or test versions.
+Otherwise, full functionality cannot be guaranteed.<br>

 ##### Option 1: Manual SD Card Installation
 - Copy complete `config` and `html` folder of `AI-on-the-edge-device__{Board Type}__*.zip` to SD card root folder